tgomez/Adavanced-Data-Storage-Retrieval-Assignment/README.md

 # Hawaii Weather Analysis
-<p> using two CSVs found with info about Hawaii's weather from weather stations, I cleaned and stored data in a SQLite database and created a dashboard for analysis. </p>
+<p> Using two CSVs found with info about Hawaii's weather from weather stations, I cleaned and stored data in a SQLite database and created a dashboard for analysis. </p>

 <h2> Step 1 - Data Engineering </h2>